simpsot/ChildCareConnectDotNet/replit.md

   - Configurable field widths: Full, Half (1/2), Third (1/3)
   - System fields are protected from deletion but can be edited
   - Required field settings
+- **Dynamic Form Rendering:**
+  - Add Client form automatically reflects Form Builder configuration
+  - Hiding a field in Form Builder immediately hides it from the client intake form
+  - Field order, widths, and labels are all configurable
+  - Real-time updates without code changes
 - **Visual Layout:**
   - Section-based layout matches the actual form structure
   - Fields displayed in their configured widths